 My husband loves Italian sausage and I am not really a fan but it’s easy to make off to the side and then he can add it to his dish and I can leave it out.
 I took some inspiration from the recipe above but wanted to make a spicy baked pasta.
 When I bake any pasta I like a shape of pasta that will hold up and sop up sauce.
 Rigatoni of course is my go to but a penne rigate would be great in this dish too.

 Growing up my mom made a lot of stuffed shells and lasagna and never used ricotta cheese.
 To this day I follow her lead whenever I make these dishes as well as any baked pastas by not using ricotta but cottage cheese instead.
-We found an awesome brand of cottage cheese, Kalona brand which is all grass fed that I LOVE to use.
 So I combined that with little mozzarella balls that I sliced in half and mixed it in with my veggies, pasta and sauce.
 I then topped my dish with a little parmesan cheese and put my entire cast iron one pot dish under the broiler to melt the cheese through for 5 minutes.

-While this dish was a hybrid of some inspiration between my grandma, mom, Pinterest and Sorrento it was exactly what I wanted and turned out be be an amazing dish.
-Creamy, druken and spicy completely hit the spot.
+While this rigatoni dish was a hybrid of some inspiration between my grandma, mom, Pinterest and Sorrento it was exactly what I wanted.
+Creamy, druken and spicy pasta that completely hit the spot.
 It was even better the next day for leftovers when everything had more time to combine flavors and thicken up a little.
 It wasn’t exactly like my grandma’s but I had fun remembering hers in the process.

 - 2 medium yellow onions rough diced